itsJamilAhmed/scs-credit-card-demo/README.md

     * The orchestrator service executes in parallel the request to block the card, and the generation of the final response message to the API caller.
     * In other words, it assumes that the caller does not need to wait until the card has actually been blocked before it can be informed of the fraud detection status.

-## Running the services
+## Running the demo services

-### Public Access Event Broker
+### Pre-requisites :white_check_mark:

+#### Option A: Use the public access Event Broker

 The configuration files (`application.yaml`) for each of the services uses a PubSub+ Event Broker available for public access and hosted in [Solace Cloud](https://solace.com/products/event-broker/cloud/).
 This means you are able to checkout the project and run it without needing to [setup an Event Broker of your own first](https://www.solace.dev/).
 Your running instances of the service will automatically join the competitive consumption against any other instance already running by someone else.

+#### Option B: Use your own Event Broker

-If you want to instead leverage your own broker instance, please update the `spring > cloud > stream > binders > solace-broker` section of each `application.yaml` configuration file first.
+If you want to instead leverage your own broker instance:
+1. Update the `spring > cloud > stream > binders > solace-broker` section of each `application.yaml` configuration file first with connection details of your message VPN.
+2. Configure the microgateway feature to be in `gateway` mode for the message VPN.
+(More details [here](https://docs.solace.com/Configuring-and-Managing/Microgateway-Tasks/Managing-Microgateway.htm#Configure_VPN_Mode).)
+3. If your client-username does not have permission to provision durable endpoints through the API, create the [necessary queues](https://github.com/itsJamilAhmed/scs-credit-card-demo/blob/main/images/fraudCheck-Queues-List.jpg) with the topic subscriptions as present in the `application.yaml` file.
+4. Use the REST hostname and port for your message VPN in the commands below that represent the external API caller. (i.e. the `curl` or [postman](https://www.postman.com/) steps.)

-### Step 1.
-Start the Mediator and Error Handling Service
+### Step :one:: Start the Mediator and Error Handling Service

 We will start with a minimal deployment of these two services first.
 It will demonstrate the ability of one service to receive the HTTP operation as a message, and another separate service to handle an error with the request and produce a response back to the API caller.